parvkamboj/stack-trail/README.md

 # stack-trail

 A terminal chatbot that talks to Claude.
-Type a message, get a streaming response with markdown rendering.
+Type a message, get a response.

 ## Setup